 This Farmers Market Vegetable Bruschetta is the perfect party appetizer or colorful meal to highlight seasonal vegetables.
 Spread creamy goat cheese over toasted crostinis and top with lemon thyme dressed vegetables.

 The summer farmers market season is my absolute favorite season.
 There’s something about the fresh produce, inviting local spirit, and warm sunshine that you can’t beat.

 This Fresh Farmers Market Bruschetta is one of my all time favorites to make and lead cooking demonstrations on.
 With light ingredients and bright flavor, this is the perfect recipe for a hot summer day.
 The best part is you can typically find everything you need for the recipe straight from the farmers market.

 This Fresh Farmers Market Bruschetta is super versatile.
 Change it to fit your dietary preferences or the occasion at hand.

-- Swap out the crostini and spoon veggies and cheese over a lettuce cup for a lower carbohydrate + gluten-free option.
+- Swap out the crostini and spoon veggies and cheese over a lettuce cup for a lower carbohydrate and gluten-free option.

-- Skip the chevre or goat cheese all together for a dairy-free option + vegan option.
+- Skip the chèvre or goat cheese all together for a dairy-free and vegan option.

 - Toss the bruschetta veggie mixture with mixed greens from the market for a delicious salad entree.